Carlos Santana Player Props: Pirates vs. Mariners

 Carlos Santana At The Plate

-- In 46 games played this season, he has hit a homer in just two of them.

-- Santana has had an RBI in 16 games this year (34.8%), including five multi-RBI outings (10.9%).
-He has also driven in three or more of his team's runs in two contests.
+- In 36.2% of his games this season, Santana has had at least one RBI.
+He's picked up more than one in 10.6% and driven in three or more of his team's runs in two contests.

-- He has scored in 15 games this year (32.6%), including multiple runs in three games.
+- He has scored in 34.0% of his games this year, with more than one run scored in 6.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.